unit880/my-projects/README.md

 Video demonstration here: https://youtu.be/Tom0jAc_2Rg

 <h1>Raindrops</h1>
 A quick sketch I've made several times in Processing 3.
-I wanted to port it to p5.js to see how it does and learn it.
+I wanted to port it to p5.js to learn it.

 <h1>Traitor!!!</h1>
 An unfinished game I've experimented with for a while now, never fully figured out what it's gonna be to finish it in it's totality.